 We benchmarked 5,000 students and found that the average among all our corporate customers is between 35-40 hours per student and year.

-80% or more of an SAP user’s skill set is generic in nature (meaning, it is not specific to a company).
+80% or more of an SAP user’s skillset is generic in nature (meaning, it is not specific to a company).
 For example, all basic navigation and reporting skills are pretty much the same, no matter what company you work for.
-Also, the basic way to create a customer master record or post an invoice or edit a purchase requisition are very much alike from one company to another (no matter how much everybody thinks they are different).
+Also, the basic way to create a customer master record or post an invoice or edit a purchase requisition is very much alike from one company to another (no matter how much everybody thinks they are different).

-Really depends on how many users you need to train…unlimited online training subscriptions are around $1600-$2000 per user but this price scales nicely with higher volume.
-On average, I’d budget anywhere from $400-800 per user/year (depending on number of students, of course).
+It really depends on how many users you need to train…unlimited online training subscriptions are around $1600-$2000 per user but this price scales nicely with higher volume.
+On average, I’d budget anywhere from $400-800 per user/year (depending on the number of students, of course).
 Smaller organizations with fewer SAP users will pay more while large organizations with 500+ users will end up paying less.

 And if you still insist on the old classroom training method figure about $700 per user/day plus travel expenses and absences (it’s the most expensive way to provide training and the least effective, just FYI).